-I was coaching a client recently who had a gut feeling that a project he had been asked to work on may go sour.
+We were coaching a client recently who had a gut feeling that a project he had been asked to work on may go sour.
 Obviously we discussed the scope of supply, the terms, the commercials, but he seemed nervous about the personality of the client.
-Jokingly (half-jokingly?)
-I suggested he should write a blog article ‘ten reasons why we shouldn’t work together’.
+So, jokingly (half-jokingly?) we suggested he should write a blog article ‘ten reasons why we shouldn’t work together’.

 Have you such a list?
 Would you be brave enough to compile one and blog about it?

 Do you have clients you wish you could fire?

 We’d love to see your list.
 We had to stop at 15 reasons… 😊

 If you are reading this, don’t worry, you’re safe, we’re all good.
 High five…sorry fist bump it’s 2021 after all.